 Following the wreath laying and ceremony members of the public and representatives from all organisations attending the event are warmly encouraged by the mayor to join her civic procession back to the Minster where a service will be conducted by the Reverend Canon Dr Mark Dimond.

 West Norfolk Remembers

-- Short service to be held at the War Memorial in Downham Market at 2pm, followed by a church service at St Edmunds Church.
+- A Remembrance Parade and service is to be held at the War Memorial in Downham Market at 2pm.

 Check Parish websites for details of other Remembrance events taking place in the borough.